Ingeborg Tott: Political influence

 During the Battle of Brunkeberg in 1471, Ingeborg called the poor of Stockholm to the Royal Castle of Tre Kronor, where she distributed food among them in exchange for their prayers of victory for the Swedes over the Danes, after which she and her ladies-in-waiting watched the battle from the castle wall, praying for victory.

-In 1483, during the absence of the Regent on Gotland, a riot took place in Stockholm, when the noble Sten Kristiansson Oxentstierna murdered a commoner, and the public tried to lynch him as retaliation.
+In 1483, during the absence of the Regent on Gotland, a riot took place in Stockholm, when the noble Sten Kristiansson Oxentstierna murdered a commoner and the public tried to lynch him as retaliation.
 On this occasion, Ingeborg ventured out upon the street in an attempt to calm the situation, but she fell to the ground and was almost trampled to death in the crowd.
-Upon the return of the Regent, he became so agitated by this incident that he had to be prevented by the council from exacting revenge upon the city.
+Upon the return of the Regent, he became so agitated by the incident that he had to be prevented by the council from exacting revenge upon the city.
 Reportedly, his warning to the city of Stockholm on this occasion kept the peace in the city for the remainder of his reign.

 Patronage

 Ingeborg showed an interest in science, theology and education.
 In 1477, she encouraged the foundation of the first secular university in Sweden, the Uppsala University.
 She acted as a patron of science and literature, and gave donations to finance libraries and the printing and translations of books.
 Ingeborg commissioned the De dignitate et utilitate psalteriibeatae Mariae virginis by Alanus de Rupe, which was completed in 1498.

 She also took an interest in religion.
-She and acted as the patron of the Order of the Carmelites as the benefactor of the Carmelite convent of Varberg, which was founded by her father.
+She acted as patron of the Order of the Carmelites as the benefactor of the Carmelite convent of Varberg, which was founded by her father.
 In 1493, she acted as the patron of the first convent of the Carthusian Order in Sweden, the Carthusian convent of Mariefred.

 Interlude and second regency

 In 1497, the nominal union with Denmark was again made a fact when John, King of Denmark, was elected King of Sweden.
 Thereby, Sten lost his position of Regent.
-Sten and Ingeborg left for Finland, where they held a grand court at Tavastehus Castle.
+Sten and Ingeborg left for Finland, where they held a grand court at Häme Castle.

-In 1501, John, King of Denmark was deposed as King of Sweden in a rebellion and Sten Sture was again made Regent of Sweden.
+In 1501, King John was deposed as King of Sweden in a rebellion and Sten Sture was again made Regent of Sweden.
 Stockholm, which was defended against the rebels by the queen of Denmark, Christina of Saxony, surrendered to the Swedish forces after a siege on 9 May 1502.
 After the surrender, queen Christina turned herself over to lady Ingeborg, who met the queen at the gates of the castle, and escorted her to the Vadstena Abbey, where she was to be kept prisoner.
 Because of the participation of her spouse in the rebellion against the Danish monarch, the estates of Ingeborg in Denmark, which she had inherited from her parents, were confiscated by the Danish crown.